jgrubb38/Project4/README.md

 <p align="center">
 <img src="Images/residuals_plot.jpg">
 </p>
 This residual plot shows the differences between observed and predicted gold prices.
 The data points, color-coded in green and red, mostly cluster around the horizontal zero line, indicating a generally good prediction accuracy.
-Green points represent more accurate predictions than red points.
-There's no apparent pattern of increasing or decreasing residuals with gold prices, suggesting consistent variance and a well-fitted model.
+Green points represent when the predicted values are greater than the actual and red points indiciate when predicted values are greater than actual prices.
+There is a slightly greater variance as the gold prices increase, but overall it is suggesting consistent variance and a well-fitted model.
 Some outliers, particularly in the red, may require further investigation.

 <p align="center">
 <img src="Images/features.jpg">